Person browsing through a buyers guide catalog

 Article by

 Ecommerce buyers have higher expectations than ever before.
-Today’s buyers know exactly what they need and when they need it, choosing to partner with brands that provide them with context and insight rather than one-way marketing messages.
+Today's buyers know exactly what they need and when they need it, choosing to shop with brands that provide them with context and insight rather than one-way marketing messages.

 This has made the buyers guide an absolutely inseparable aspect of ecommerce sales.